rsbaher/udemy-heart-disease-2023/README.md

-<h1>Summary</h1>
+# Summary

 This notebook is based on the notebook from the Udemy course "Complete ML & Data Science Bootcamp 2023."
 This Notebook is included in this project as "end-to-end-heart-disease-classification.ipynb"

-The goal of this notebook is to correctly determine if a patient has heart disease based on certain information such as age, sex, chest pain type, cholesterol.
+The goal of this notebook is to correctly determine if a patient has heart disease based on certain information such as age, sex, chest pain type, and cholesterol.
 Here we are following the same methodology as the course but using a different dataset to compare to the dataset used by the original project.
 The data set(s) are collected from the UCI ML Repository.

 The model used for all experiments was "LogisticRegression."